RejownAhmed/vue-modern-notification/docs/views/usage.md

     title: "Title goes here",
     text: "Description goes here",
     //... other props
-    // (See the props page for available props that you can pass) })
+    // (See the props page for available props)
+  })
 }